opencoff/dep.sh/README.rst

 Let's say that you are joining an existing project as a new contributor.
 In such a case, the repository you are working on likely has vendor code pinned by other developers.
-But, you need to ready your workspace for building your golang program; i.e., checkout the vendor repositories so ``go build`` can find it::
+But, you need to get your workspace ready for building your golang program; i.e., checkout the vendor repositories so ``go build`` can find it::

     git clone /path/to/your/repo/projx